Fractal Dynamics in Chaotic Quantum Transport: Model and the computational scheme

 We assess the conductance by calculating the integrated probability density in the output lead from

 where $\Phi$ is the fixed magnetic flux, given above in units of the magnetic flux quantum $\Phi_0=h/e$.
-We call $T$ as a transmission coefficient, whose validity in estimating the {\em relative} conductivity as a function of an external parameter -- here the magnetic flux -- has been justified in Ref.~\cite{rings}.
+We call $T$ as a transmission factor assumed to be proportional to the transmission coefficient available in conventional transport theory.
+The validity of the transmission factor in estimating the {\em relative} conductivity as a function of an external parameter -- here the magnetic flux -- has been justified in Ref.~\cite{rings}.
 Thus, we repeat the time-propagation for different values of $\Phi$ to obtain the magnetoconductance that can be compared with the experiments in Ref.~\cite{Sachrajda:1998wz}.

+It is important to note that our calculations allow energy dispersion for the wave functions in the cavity, i.e., we describe nonstationary states.
+In this respect, our results are not directly comparable to those of Ref.~\cite{Ketzmerick:1996vj}.
+However, our transport approach qualitatively describes an experimental situation to the extent that each value for the magnetic field is treated equally, so that we can compare the relative conductance as a function of $B$.
+Previously, a similar approach has been used to assess quantum conductance in quantum rings~\cite{rings} and Aharonov-Bohm interferometers~\cite{ab1}.